pyta-uoft/website/index.md

 ### Nonexistent operator (E0107) {#E0107}

-This error occurs when we attempt to use C-style "increment by one" or "decrement by one" operators `++` and `--`, which do not exist in Python.
+This error occurs when we attempt to use C-style "pre-increment" or "pre-decrement" operators `++` and `--`, which do not exist in Python.

 ~~~~ {include="E0107_nonexistent_operator"}
 ~~~~